Sythmoria/Sythmoria/README.md

 ### <div align="center">✨💖 Hi!
 I'm Marija!
 (English: Maria)  💖✨</div>

-- 👩‍🏫 I’m currently working as a software engineer.
+- 💻 I’m currently working as a software engineer.
 I used to work as an English tutor and an amateur journalist, and prior to that I was a bartender at a local restaurant.

--  💻I’ve attended a coding bootcamp (IT Bootcamp) in February of 2022, and that was a start of the ongoing and self-motivated pursuit of knowledge.
+- 💻 I’ve attended a coding bootcamp (IT Bootcamp) in February of 2022, and that was a start of the ongoing and self-motivated pursuit of knowledge.

 <br/>